 Po Box 25311, San Jose Ca USA 95153

-The Learn Kirtan Gurbani by Bhai Manmohan Singh came neatly packaged in a plastic wrapper.
+The Learn Kirtan Gurbani Level 1 kit by Bhai Manmohan Singh came neatly packaged in a plastic wrapper.
 I opened the kit to find an instruction booklet on the left side of the cover and the DVD, and CD nestled together on the right.